Fabic Blog Occupational Support for Child at School

 Occupational therapy can support a child’s confidence and development in motor skills such as walking, running, jumping, ball skills, balance and coordination.
 An OT can provide advice on specific programs to accommodate a child’s abilities.

-Annie Tran offers occupational therapy services at Fabic.
+Annie offers occupational therapy services at Fabic.

 Please contact Fabic for more information or to make an appointment